Laparoscopic Surgery for Endometriosis

-- Most women—about 60% to 95%—report pain relief in the first months after surgery.1
+- Most women—about 60 to 80 out of 100—report pain relief in the first months after surgery.1

-- About 45% of women have symptoms return within the first year after surgery.
+- More than 50 out of 100 women have symptoms return within 2 years after surgery.
 This number increases over time.2

-Some studies suggest that using hormone therapy after surgery can make the pain-free period longer by preventing the growth of new or returning endometriosis.1
+Some studies suggest that using hormone therapy after surgery can make the pain-free period longer by preventing the growth of new or returning endometriosis.3

 If infertility is your primary concern, your doctor will probably use laparoscopy to look for and remove signs of endometriosis.

-- Research has not firmly proved that removing mild endometriosis improves fertility.3
+- Research has not firmly proved that removing mild endometriosis improves fertility.1

 - For moderate to severe endometriosis, surgery will improve your chances of pregnancy.4